mariapappa/3D-tetris/README.md

 # 3D-tetris

-Implementation fo 3D Tetris using C++ and OpenGL.
+Implementation of 3D Tetris using C++ and OpenGL.